Nevada revisits Oakland Athletics stadium plan in special legislative session

 The Legislature adjourned Monday after its 120-day, biennial session with disputes over one of the five major budget bills that funds capital improvement projects.
 On Tuesday, Republican Gov. Joe Lombardo held a special legislative session to pass that bill.

 Lombardo’s office had introduced the stadium financing bill with less than two weeks left in the regular session.
-It is unclear how many days the second special session will last.
+It is unclear how many days the second special session will last, though a Wednesday vote is unlikely.

+Meanwhile, representatives from Oakland are not giving up on keeping the A’s in their backyard.

 Special sessions are fairly common in Nevada’s Legislature, which lasts for four months every other year.
 There have been seven since 2013 for a variety of reasons — pandemic protocols,statewide redistricting, budget disputes and approval for $750 million in public funding to help build Allegiant Stadium when the Oakland Raiders moved to Las Vegas.